 The underwater world is like no other, it contains a forest of remarkable mineral columns growing on the seabed.
 The columns formed over 10,000 years ago of the extremely rare mineral Ikait.

 When conditions are favorable, we travel along the Prince Christian Sound.
 In this narrow, often ice choked channel, we come so close to icebergs you can almost reach out and touch them.

 Today we sail along the East Coast towards Ammassalik-Island.

 Day 9 Ammassalik-Island

 The island is characterized by several glaciers, jagged peaks, rivers, lakes and waterfalls.
 There are vast green valleys and deep fjords with newly calved icebergs dropping off the ice cap into the sea.
 Tasiiilaq, the largest town in East Greenland, is located on Ammassalik Island.
 With its population of approximately 2,000 people, the town is the gateway to explore East Greenland.

 Today we sail across the Denmark Strait towards Iceland.
 This route was used by Norse settlers traveling to Greenland around 900 years ago.

 After breakfast, we bid farewell to the SEAVENTURE as we sail back into Reykjavik.
 You can also simply hang out in Reykjavik, a perfect city for those who want to refresh their spirit in a place that combines invigorating outdoor activities, great food and world-class entertainment.
-More post-cruise programs (2023 on request) can be found here.
-Take a look at our Air & Ground package (2023 on request) or this tour to enjoy a comfortable journey home.
+More post-cruise programs (2024 on request) can be found here.
+Take a look at our Air & Ground package or this tour to enjoy a comfortable journey home.